darkmatterpropulsion/CProjects/README.md

 # Personal-Projects
-This is a repository for projects that I made during my university years.
+This is a repository for some of the projects that I made during my university years.
 Almost everything is physics-related numerical simulation.